 Bryant’s death is devastating – for those touched closely and, because of its unparalleled nature, even those not.
 Nobody was ready for this.

 It’s a punch in the gut.
-The basketball world – which expanded far larger than imaginable in 1991, when Johnson made his announcement, because of people like Bryant – remains in a daze.
+The basketball world – which, because of people like Bryant, expanded far larger than imaginable when Johnson made his announcement in 1991 – remains in a daze.